lbl-srg/modelica-buildings/userGuide/source/workArounds.rst

 All flow machines (fans and pumps) have a boolean parameter ``filteredSpeed``, and all actuators have a boolean parameter ``filteredOpening``.
-If set to ``true``, which is the default setting, then the control input signal is sent to a 2nd order low pass filter that changes a step signal to a smooth signal.
+If set to ``true``, which is the default setting, then the control input signal is sent to a :term:`2nd order low pass filter` that changes a step signal to a smooth signal.
 This typically improves the robustness of the simulation.

 To see the effect of the filter, consider the model below